py2ai/py2ai.github.io/_posts/2021-03-26-Pytesseract-GUI-for-many-languages-with-full-scan.md

 Hello friends, first of all thanks for your appreciations, comments and suggestions.
 One interesting suggestion was recently asked as the possibility of adding an additional button to the GUI of from our previous tutorial related to the PyQt5 tesseract.
 This button should let user extract the whole text instead of some part of it.
-Moreover, the crop function also be there just like before.
+Moreover, the crop function should also be there just like before.

 So yes, we can add such button to the UI in the PyQt5 designer.
 If you haven't installed the designer tool or PyQt5 then use the following in PowerShell or Terminal: